kartben/zephyr/doc/develop/getting_started/index.rst

 Install the Zephyr SDK
 **********************

-The :ref:`Zephyr Software Development Kit (SDK) <toolchain_zephyr_sdk>` contains toolchains for each of Zephyr's supported architectures, which include a compiler, assembler, linker and other programs required to build Zephyr applications.
+The :ref:`Zephyr Software Development Kit (SDK) <toolchain_zephyr_sdk>` includes toolchains for each supported architecture, providing the compilers, assemblers, linkers, and necessary programs to build Zephyr applications.

 For Linux, it also contains additional host tools, such as custom QEMU and OpenOCD builds that are used to emulate, flash and debug Zephyr applications.

+The full SDK can be downloaded and installed using the ``west sdk`` command.

 .. tabs::